CR96/blog/_topics/fun.md

 permalink: /topics/fun/

 ---
 Stuff that doesn't fit anywhere else.
-No particular rhyme or reason.
+Served with a complimentary cheese and cracker tray.